sagemathinc/cocalc/two/README.txt

              - execute/evaluate code, streaming (or not) results using given session
              - SIGINT, SIGKILL to session
              - send message to all (or all other) clients connected to this workspace
-             - list of previous versions of workspace
+             - get list of previous revisions of workspace
              - revert to previous version
                   - saved as a new commit
              - save workspace (commits to git)